stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/RagePowers/index.md

 <div style="margin-top:-10px;"></div>

-#### **Cost:** 10 Character Points<br>**Prerequisite:** None<br>**Rage Point Cost:** 3 Points
+#### **Cost:** 10 Character Points<br>**Rage Point Cost:** 3 Points
 Once per rage, you can attempt to sunder an ongoing spell effect by succeeding at a [Strike](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Strike/) action.
 For any effect other than one on a creature, you must make your [Strike](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Strike/) roll against a DC of 15 plus the spell's level.
 To sunder an effect on a creature, the melee attack must also hit the creature, ignoring any miss chance caused by a spell or spell-like ability.
 If successful, you suppress the effect for 1 round, or 2 rounds if you exceed the DC by 5 or more.

 ## Trample

 <div style="margin-top:-10px;"></div>

-#### **Cost:** 5 Character Points<br>**Prerequisite:** None<br>**Rage Point Cost:** 1 Point
+#### **Cost:** 5 Character Points<br>**Rage Point Cost:** 1 Point
-As an action, the barbarian can attempt to overrun any creature that is the same size or smaller than itself.
+As an action, you can attempt to overrun any creature that is the same size as you or smaller.
 This works just like the overrun combat action, but the barbarian does not need to make a check, it merely has to move over opponents in its path.

-Targets of the overrun take an amount of damage equal to the barbarian’s rage damage + its Constitution modifier and may make an opportunity attack, but with -1d.
-If a target forgoes its opportunity attack, it may attempt to avoid the barbarian and make a Dexterity defence check against the barbarian's skill to take half damage.
+Targets of the overrun take an amount of damage equal to your martial feat die + your Constitution modifier and may make an attack of opportunity, but with -1d.
+If a target forgoes its opportunity attack, it may attempt to avoid you and make a Dexterity defence check against your weapon skill to take half damage.

-The barbarian can only deal this damage to each target once per round, no matter how many times its movement takes it over a target creature.
+You can only deal this damage to each target once per round, no matter how many times your movement takes you over a target creature.

 ## Whirlwind

 <div style="margin-top:-10px;"></div>

-#### **Cost:** 10 Character Points<br>**Prerequisite:** None<br>**Rage Point Cost:** 1 Point
+#### **Cost:** 10 Character Points<br>**Rage Point Cost:** 1 Point
 Your rage drives you across the battlefield on a vicious, reaping path.
-Make a [Strike](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Strike/) action against a target, then move to up to your movement speed to another target.
-The second target must be close enough to reach in melee with your remaining move distance.
-This movement does not provoke opportunity attacks.
-Do not add your ability score modifier to the attack or damage roll of these attacks.
-You can repeat this effect for 1 extra rage point as long as you have enough move remaining during your turn.
+Following a [Strike](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Strike/) action against a target, [Stride](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Stride/) to another target and [Strike](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Strike/) it.
+The second target must be close enough to reach in melee.
+This movement does not provoke opportunity attacks and the second attack does not suffer from the [multiple attack penalty](https://stormchaserroleplaying.com/stormchaserRPG/General/Specific/Attack/#multiple-attack-penalty).